samfargo/HexaTiles/README.md

 - Only H3 hexagon cells are supported (no arbitrary geometry inputs).
 - External tools required at build-time:
-  - tippecanoe (brew install tippecanoe | apt install tippecanoe)
+  - tippecanoe (see dependencies above)
-  - pmtiles (brew install pmtiles | npm i -g @protomaps/pmtiles | download binary)
+  - pmtiles (see dependencies above)
   The CLI will detect and print install hints if missing.
 - PMTiles metadata is derived from the dataset; customise styling in your MapLibre client.